Supernova-Studio/gatsby-documentation-site/README.md

 npm run setup
 ```

-This interactive setup will ask for API key first.
+This interactive setup will ask for an API key first.
 Click on your `Supernova profile picture > Profile settings > Authentication` and generate one.
 Then, select workspace / design system / version you want to use from the interactive shell.
-Once completed, it will write following files from which the site draws the configuration:
+Once completed, it will write the following files from which the site draws the configuration:

 ```
 .env.development